Vandenberg Air Force Base to be renamed Space Force Base | Federal News Network

 VANDENBERG AIR FORCE BASE, Calif.
-(AP) — California’s Vandenberg Air Force Base will be renamed as a U.S. Space Force Base on Friday.
+(AP) — California’s Vandenberg Air Force Base is being renamed as a U.S. Space Force Base.

-The name will be changed to Vandenberg Space Force Base during an afternoon ceremony on the parade field at the sprawling base on the state’s Central Coast, which tests ballistic missiles and conducts orbital launches for defense, science and commercial purposes.
+The name changed to Vandenberg Space Force Base during a Friday ceremony on the parade field at the sprawling base on the state’s Central Coast, which tests ballistic missiles and conducts orbital launches for defense, science and commercial purposes.

 The Space Force was created as the sixth uniformed military branch in 2019 during the administration of former President Donald Trump.
 Personnel assigned to the Air Force Space Command were reassigned to the Space Force, ending its Air Force lineage.